Purdue Northwest Announces Plans for Fall Semester

 - A guest policy has been implemented.

-- As an additional measure to protect health and safety, PNW will be adding a pre-screening application to the PNW mobile application.
+- As an additional measure to protect health and safety, PNW will be adding a pre-screening application to the PNW mobile application or directly at this link.
 Using the PNW Daily Self Screen function via the PNW app on a smartphone, students, faculty, staff and visitors can pre-screen themselves for symptoms of COVID-19, and are asked to not come to campus if they have any symptom, even if mild.

 - PNW Housing has an extensive plan for keeping residents safe.
 Students who have rooms reserved in University Village for fall are receiving information about room assignments and move-in.
 We have a plan for quarantine and isolation of residential students should the need arise.